 Methodology: IT architecture sketching, Requirements list, Prototyping.

-IT architecture sketching is to get an idea on how everything is set up and how it would be implemented
+IT architecture sketching is to get an idea on how everything is set up and how it would be implemented,

 with the requirements in mind.
 Build a prototype would also give more insight on how to implement a